cookiecutter-openedx/cookiecutter-openedx-devops/README.rst

 These modules will additionally configure all Open edX credentials (Django secret key, JWT, admin user, IAM keypairs, MySQL users and passwords, etcetera) on a per-environment basis, and will store these in Kubernetes Secrets.
 This configuration scales automatically, reliably supporting anywhere from a few hundred to as many as several hundred thousand learners.
 This Terraform configuration is also designed to support your additional external systems.
 Your custom legacy systems and microservices can safely deploy to this same Kubernetes cluster and RDS MySQL cluster.
 Your new Kubernetes cluster includes preconfigured, state of the art systems to help you manage things, including `Metrics-Server <https://github.com/kubernetes-sigs/metrics-server>`_, `Promethius <https://prometheus.io/>`_, `Grafana <https://grafana.com/>`_ and `Karpenter <https://karpenter.sh/>`_.

-**NEW IN VERSION 1.02: SPOT PRICING FOR EC2 INSTANCES** Save up to 75% off the cost of on-demand EC2 instances by using AWS' flexible `spot-pricing <https://aws.amazon.com/ec2/spot/pricing/>`_ .
+**NEW IN VERSION 1.0.2: SPOT PRICING FOR EC2 INSTANCES** Save up to 75% off the cost of on-demand EC2 instances by using AWS' flexible `spot-pricing <https://aws.amazon.com/ec2/spot/pricing/>`_ .

-**NEW IN VERSION 1.03: an optional fully-configured remote MongoDB server running on an EC2 instance.
+**NEW IN VERSION 1.0.3: an optional fully-configured remote MongoDB server running on an EC2 instance.
 Set cookiecutter.stack_add_remote_mongodb=Y to choose this option.**

-**NEW IN VERSION 1.05: Kubernetes upgrade to 1.24, plus a new adminstrative server with all of the preinstalled software that you'll need to administer your Open edX platform.
+**NEW IN VERSION 1.0.5: Kubernetes upgrade to 1.24, plus a new adminstrative server with all of the preinstalled software that you'll need to administer your Open edX platform.
 Set cookiecutter.stack_add_bastion=Y to choose this option.**

+**NEW IN VERSION 1.0.6: `Kubernetes Dashboard <https://kubernetes.io/docs/tasks/access-application-cluster/web-ui-dashboard/>`_ and `Kubeapps <https://kubeapps.dev/>`_ web applications.

 Github Workflows for Build and Deploy
 -------------------------------------